-Snow Lotus (2015) is an other-worldly tale, an only two episode fusion sageuk (a Korean historical drama that includes fantasy or modern day elements) and starred several of my favorite Korean actors and actresses, Ji Jin Hee (Spotlight, Second To Last Love, Love Letter), Lee Ji Ah (Beethoven Virus, My Mister, The Legend), Seo Ji Hye (49 Days), and Ahn Jae Hyun (Gu Hye Sun's husband now, who played Song Yi's cute little brother in My Love From Another Star), so I just had to watch it.
+Snow Lotus (2015) is an other-worldly tale, an only two-episode fusion sageuk (a Korean historical drama that includes fantasy or modern day elements), and which starred several of my favorite Korean actors and actresses, including Ji Jin Hee (Spotlight, Second To Last Love, Love Letter), Lee Ji Ah (Beethoven Virus, My Mister, The Legend), and Seo Ji Hye (49 Days and Crash Landing On You).
+As the villain Ahn Jae Hyun (My Love From Another Star) was suitable twisted material (creepy eyes on the kid!).

-I first watched it without subtitles when it first came out, and then it premiered eventually with English subs so I watched again to see if I had missed any nuances in the story the first time; essentially I didn't.
+I first watched it without subtitles when it first came out, and then it premiered eventually with English subs on the now defunct Dramafever, so I watched again to see if I had missed any nuances in the story the first time; essentially I didn't.
 It was pretty straightforward to understand, even without subtitles, almost like a silent film, although I saw some viewers were a bit confused by the ending.

 The opening sequences really grab you, with an energetic sword-fighting night scene that looked almost like a dance, with magnificent music in the background to further stir things up.
 (I will never understand how the Koreans can keep writing such amazing soundtrack music repeatedly in show after show, year after year.
 Is there no end to their musical genius???).